Some migrants waiting in Mexico for U.S. court hearings caught crossing illegally

 Migrants who claim fear of returning to Mexico can ask to stay in the United States for the duration of their court case.
 But just 1% of cases have been transferred out of the program, according to a Reuters analysis of federal immigration court data as of early October.

-The administration has said the MPP program and other measures has helped lead to a decline in border arrests.
-In October, apprehensions along the U.S.-Mexico border fell for the fifth straight month, Morgan said.
+The administration has said the MPP program and other measures have helped lead to a decline in border arrests.
+Border Patrol arrested 35,444 people in October, the fifth consecutive monthly decline this year, according to a CBP official.

-The White House briefing followed a leadership change at the Homeland Security Department on Wednesday.

-The Trump administration installed Chad Wolf, previously chief of staff to former Secretary Kirstjen Nielsen, as acting secretary.
-Wolf then announced that acting U.S. Citizenship and Immigration Services Director Ken Cuccinelli - an immigration hard liner - would be elevated to the No. 2 position at the department.

-Reporting by Ted Hesson; Editing by Mica Rosenberg and Lisa Shumaker
+Reporting by Ted Hesson and Kristina Cooke; Editing by Mica Rosenberg, Lisa Shumaker and Jonathan Oatis